HeroicKatora/oxide-auth/Readme.md

 About
 --------------
 `oxide-auth` aims at providing a comprehensive and extensible interface to managing oauth2 tokens on a server.
-While the core package is agnostic of the used frontend, an optional actix adaptor is provided with the default configuration.
+While the core package is agnostic of the used frontend, an optional actix and a gotham adaptor is provided with the default configuration.
 Through an interface designed with traits, the frontend is as easily pluggable as the backend.